Authentication and authorization have important differences to consider when implementing security for your organization and network.

 What is the Difference Between Authentication and Authorization?

-- Authorization: permits users to access certain tools, data, or areas on a network
+Authentication proves users are who they say they are, while authorization permits users to access certain tools, data, or areas on a network

 |What is it?||Determines who a user is.||Determines what resources a user can access.|

 |When does it happen?||Happens first, before the user accesses the resource.||Continually applied to user actions in a system to determine access permissions.|

 |Where does it come from?||Rooted in identity management credentials, identity verification and liveness proofing.||Rooted in system access policies defined by roles, attributes or other user- and data-level criteria.|